¾cupGluten free flourto eliminate the gumminess (see notes)

 Place all of the dry ingredients in a medium sized bowl and mix.

-Start to add the water, a little at a time and proceed to knead the dough (you may not use all of the water).
+Start to add the water, a little at a time, you may need to use a spoon and proceed to knead the dough (you may not use all of the water).
 The dough should be pliable, firm and not sticky.

 Pinch off some of the dough to form a small ball, use the palm of your hands to roll and then flatten into a disc shape.